tvaneerd/isocpp/example_tt.md

-## Going To a More Versatile Control Flow
+## Towards a More General Looping Mechanism

 Document number: DXXXXR0
 Date: 2021-04-01